 Nowadays, modern integrations are far simpler, more robust and very quick to setup.

 As a result, businesses can move away from seeing integration as a set-back or a long project to complete.
 Instead, it can been seen as a great competitive advantage and a means to mobilising new products, features and benefits to staff and customers alike.

 Integration Platforms-as-a-Service (or iPaaS) is the first step we took as an industry towards mass-managing hand-coded integrations and messing around with APIs.
 There are software-led but service heavy solutions to mapping, connecting and managing integrations.
-The likes of Dell Boomi, Mulesoft and Software AG (Built.io) all have their solutions on offer to help connect up a wide variety of cloud-based and on-premise technologies.
+The likes of Dell Boomi, Mulesoft and Software AG (Built.io) all have their solutions on offer to help connect up a wide variety of other cloud-based software and on-premise technologies.

 They provide a very manual, but comprehensive oversight of what is connected to what and how those connections are performing.
 The main advantage of iPaaS is that it is business wide, so you can confidently onboard IT, Finance, HR, BI, CRM and so on into one platform.